-.DISCIPLINE PROCEDURES
+DISCIPLINE PROCEDURES

-- Classroom teachers have behavior management systems that encourage positive behavior and redirect negative behavior. - Students who fail to follow classroom or school rules may receive a minor or major referral. - If their behavior continues, they receive a minor referral.
-Minor referrals may result in detention, inschool suspension, principal conferences, phone calls home, or community service. - Minor referrals are sent home with the student and should be signed and returned to school. - Major referrals are for severe, dangerous, or repeated misbehavior.
+- Classroom teachers have behavior management systems that encourage positive behavior and redirect negative behavior. - Students who fail to follow classroom or school rules may receive a problem solver, or a minor or major referral. - If their behavior continues, they receive a minor referral.
+Minor referrals may result in detention, inschool suspension, principal conferences or phone calls home. - Problem solvers and minor referrals are sent home with the student and should be signed and returned to school. - Major referrals are for severe, dangerous, or repeated misbehavior.
 This includes fighting, cheating, harassment/bullying, violent threats, or vandalism.
 In those cases, students are sent directly to the office.